Interplay between time and energy in bosonic noisy quantum metrology: Conclusions

 We investigated the interplay between time and energy in quantum sensing with infinite-dimensional systems.
 We considered quantum estimation protocols for all the parameters of a minimal model for a quantum resonator in the open-quantum system setting.
 In particular, we considered noisy quantum estimation of frequency, squeezing, loss rate, and bath temperature.
 In all cases, we treat both the number of photons and sensing time as a resource.
 Comparing fundamental bounds with simple protocols, we found that for frequency and displacement estimation almost optimal performance may be obtained by using coherent light.
 On the contrary, in noise estimation optimal performance requires using of nonclassical states of light.
 Especially, in temperature estimation, it allows for a better scaling with the number of photons.

 In the analysis, we did not include the system preparation time and measurement time, which we call jointly $t_{p,m}$.
 If one were to include them, one should optimize $I(t)/(t+t_{p,m})$ instead of $I(t)/t$.
 However, regarding the analysis performed, the inclusion of these times would work in favor of the protocols with classical light over the ones with squeezed light (since for them the time of a single measurement is longer, so $I(t)/(t+t_{p,m})$ will suffer less from adding $t_{p,m}$.
 It is worth mentioning, that in this context the critical metrology may outperform both of them, as discussed in \cite{alushi2024optimality}.
-In the case of loss estimation, this problem may be completely omitted by using non-demolition parity measurement.
+Moreover, the preparation time becomes negligible in the protocol, where continuous measurement is applied for the steady state of driven cavity.
+Also in the case of loss estimation, this problem may be completely omitted by using non-demolition parity measurement.

-In this paper, we performed an analysis based on QFI and SNR.
-Even though this tool sometimes does not give the full picture when reaching the Heisenberg limit \cite{hayashi2011,Giovannetti2012beyond,hall2012universality,Pezze2018,Gorecki2020pi}, in the cases discussed, the asymptotic scaling of precision with time was only linear, so the results obtained with these tools are fully trustable~\cite{gill2000state,kahn2008local,Haah2017sample,yang2019attaining}.
+In this paper, we performed an analysis based on the QFI and SNR.
+Even though these tools sometime do not give the full picture when reaching the Heisenberg limit~\cite{hayashi2011,Giovannetti2012beyond,hall2012universality,Pezze2018,Gorecki2020pi}, in the cases discussed, the asymptotic scaling of precision with time was only linear, so the results we obtained are fully trustable~\cite{gill2000state,kahn2008local,Haah2017sample,yang2019attaining}.
 In addition, for example, the temperature estimation problem has also been discussed in the literature using Bayesian estimation theory (for the finite-dimensional case), with qualitatively similar results~\cite{bavaresco2023designing}.

 In conclusion, we have identified optimal strategies for noisy parameter estimation in a paradigmatic infinite-dimensional quantum model, of high experimental relevance.
 In doing so, we have also shown that fundamental bounds for arbitrary possible strategies, including adaptivity and ancillae, can be saturated by simple passive protocols in most cases.
 We believe these results show that deriving fundamental bounds for quantum metrology can have a concrete impact on the design of optimal protocols and practical sensing devices.
 In particular, we have also highlighted the usefulness of these bounds not only for Hamiltonian parameters but also for noise parameters.
 Since such methods are universal, we expect that they will be relevant in other scenarios and physical systems, including atoms or other quantum nonlinearities, e.g. to study the estimation of two-photon absorption~\cite{sanchezmunozQuantumMetrologyTwophoton2021,panahiyanTwophotonabsorptionMeasurementsPresence2022,Karsa2024a}.